1134-Data-Structures-2022-Fall/Homework-Template/README.md

   * Old autograders before Fall 2022 are located in `autograder_zips/pre_fall_2022/`
   * Testing the autograder as student code can be found in `autograder_zips/autograder_student_tests/`

+### File Explanation

+* `template/` directory.
+This directory contains common files that are shared across all the test directories.
+  * `requirements.txt`: python file listing any modules that need to be installed. `gradescope-utils` is required to be included.
+  * `run_autograder`: shell script that is run on each student submission.
+  * `run_tests.py`: called by the `run_autograder` shell script.
+Runs student code against the test files and outputs the results in the expected `.json` format.
+  * `setup.sh`: run once automatically before executing any of the other scripts.
+* `export_autograders.py`
+  * Helper script that automatically creates the zip files that are uploaded to Gradescope for each question.
+May need small adjustment in the `QUESTION_DIRECTORIES` variable to select the correct question directories.

 ## Test Structure

 Look in `q1-example/` for examples.